-The EEA Council meets twice a year and provides political impetus for the development of the EEA Agreement.
-The EEA EFTA States are represented in the EEA Council by their respective foreign ministers.
-Before the Lisbon Treaty, the European Union was represented by the so-called “Troika”, which was led by the foreign minister of the rotating EU Council presidency, the European Commissioner for External Relations and the High Representative for the EU's Common Foreign and Security Policy.
-When the two latter positions were merged under the Lisbon Treaty, the EU Council decided that the EEA Council would continue to be chaired on the EU side by the rotating presidency.
+The EEA Council meets twice a year at ministerial level and provides political impetus for the development of the EEA Agreement.
+The EEA EFTA States are represented in the EEA Council by their respective ministers of foreign or European affairs.
+The European Union is represented by the rotating presidency of the Council of the EU, as well as representatives of the European External Action Service and the European Commission.

 The Presidency of the EEA Council alternates each term between the EU and the EEA EFTA side.
-In addition to the actual meeting, a dialogue normally takes place on a wide range of foreign political issues.
-As part of an assessment of the overall functioning of the EEA Agreement, the EEA Joint Committee prepares a progress report on its activities for each EEA Council meeting.
+In addition to the plenary session of the EEA Council, a political dialogue takes place on topical foreign policy issues.
+The EEA Council adopts conclusions providing a common assessment of the overall functioning of EEA cooperation.
+As part of this assessment, the EEA Joint Committee prepares a progress report on its activities for each EEA Council meeting.
 The EEA Council also takes into consideration resolutions adopted by the EEA Joint Parliamentary Committee and the EEA Consultative Committee since its last meeting.

-News Article from the lastest EEA Council Meeting: Ministers discuss Brexit and climate change at EEA Council Meeting
+News Article from the last EEA Council Meeting: EEA Ministers discuss Brexit and European data economy

 EEA Council conclusions